Hours & Location

 Children (5 & under) – FREE

-The Manitoba Agricultural Museum is located three kilometers south of the junction of the Trans-Canada and #34 Highways, more commonly known as the Austin Corner.
+The Manitoba Agricultural Museum is located three kilometers south of the junction of the Trans-Canada and #34 Highways.
 This junction is 125 kilometers west of Winnipeg and 77 kilometers east of Brandon.

 Staying Safe Together

 Our visitors, volunteers and staff’s health and safety are our priority.
 To ensure all remain safe, new protocols will be in place, following the government guidelines.

 - All visitors, including members and volunteers, are to report to the gift shop.

 - Staff, volunteers and patrons must self-screen before entering the museum grounds.

 - Out of respect for our staff, volunteers, and community, we ask that guests with flu- or cold-like symptoms please remain at home.

 - Physical distancing of 2 metres (6 feet) is to be maintained at all times when on site.
 The occupancy of the gift shop is restricted to two customers.